10 Innsbruck Old Town Attractions Not to Miss

 4. Court Church (Hofkirche)

-Diagonally opposite the Imperial Palace is a Gothic church that was built by Emperor Ferdinand I in memory of his grandfather, Maximilian I.
+Across from the Imperial Palace is a Gothic church built by Emperor Ferdinand I in memory of his grandfather, Maximilian I.

-Consecrated in 1553, the church is home to the famous Schwarze Mander (Black Men).
-They are 28 impressive statues of Habsburg relatives and heroes (also including some women despite the name).
-The statues stand around a black marble cenotaph for Maximilian I.
+Consecrated in 1553, the church houses the Schwarze Mander (Black Men), 28 statues of Habsburg relatives and heroes.
+Despite the name, some statues are of women.
+They surround a black marble cenotaph for Maximilian I. The court church also houses the tomb of the Tyrolean folk hero Andreas Hofer.

 5. Maria Theresa Street

-Keep an eye out for St. Anne’s Column where the pedestrian zone starts and the main shopping begins.
-This momument from 1706 was erected to commemorate the withdrawal of Bavarian troops on St. Anne’s Day in 1703.
+Keep an eye out for St. Anne’s Column, where the principal shopping area commences.
+This monument, dating back to 1706, was erected to commemorate the retreat of Bavarian troops on St. Anne’s Day in 1703.

-Two shopping centres, the Rathaus Gallerien and the Kaufhaus Tyrol are on either side of Maria Theresa Street.
+Two shopping centres, the Rathaus Galerien and the Kaufhaus Tyrol are on either side of Maria Theresa Street.

 6. Triumphal Arch (Triumphpforte)

-Innsbruck’s Triumphal Arch spans the southern end of Maria-Theresa Street and tells the story of a wedding and a funeral.
+Innsbruck’s Triumphal Arch on Maria-Theresa Street marks both a wedding and a funeral.

 Innsbruck’s own Triumphal Arch.

 Sadly, Maria Theresa’s husband Emperor Franz I died during the festivities.
-Thus the Triumphal Arch ended up depicting the wedding on its southern facade and the mourning of the Emperor on its northern facade.
-It remains a prominent landmark on the border of the old town of Innsbruck.
+The Triumphal Arch thus depicts the wedding on its southern facade and the mourning of the emperor on its northern facade.
+It is a notable landmark on the border of Innsbruck´s old town.

 7. Colourful Houses Along the Inn River

-One of my favourite things to see in Innsbruck is the row of colourful houses against a mountain backdrop along the Inn River on Mariahilstraße.
-They are best photographed from the Innbrücke (Inn Bridge) or the Marktplatz (Market Square).
-The Marktplatz is also a good place to sit down to quench your thirst after your walking tour.
+One of the best views in Innsbruck is of the row of colourful houses set against a mountainous backdrop along the Inn River on Mariahilstraße.
+These houses are best captured in photographs from the Innbrücke (Inn Bridge) or the Marktplatz (Market Square).
+The Marktplatz is also a great place to stop and relax after your walking tour of Innsbruck´s old town.

 Cathedral of St. Joseph Innsbruck © TVB Innsbruck / Stadt Innsbruck